 Most plwMND will develop difficulty speaking (dysarthria), and it is commonly one of the first presenting signs of MND.
 The ability to produce clear speech declines as it becomes progressively slurred and slow.
-Other features interfering with intelligibility include dysphonia (resulting from vocal cord dysfunction), hoarseness, increased jitter and respiratory muscle weakness.
-92,96,97 PlwMND have rated speech loss as the worst aspect of the disease.
-95,98 Speech loss affects a plwMND's sense of identity, self-consciousness, participation in daily activities, relationships and engagement with health and social care.
+Other features interfering with intelligibility include dysphonia (resulting from vocal cord dysfunction), hoarseness, increased jitter, and respiratory muscle weakness.
+85, 92, 93 PlwMND have rated speech loss as the worst aspect of the disease.
+91, 94 Speech loss affects a plwMND's sense of identity, self-consciousness, participation in daily activities, relationships and engagement with health and social care.

-Dysarthia has a consistently negative impact on a plwMND's psychological wellbeing.
-Consequently, physiotherapists should be alert to the symptoms and psychosocial impact of dysarthria and be willing and able to make timely referrals to appropriate services, such as psychology and speech pathology services.
-94,95
+Dysarthria has a consistently negative impact on a plwMND's psychological wellbeing.
+Consequently, psychologists should be alert to the symptoms and impact of dysarthria and be willing and able to make timely referrals to appropriate services, such as speech pathology services.^{90, 91}

 Sometimes, temporary measures such as writing or typing are employed when speech becomes unintelligible.
-However, as the disease progresses, communication becomes more complicated (especially when there is a loss of hand function as well as speech), though it remains essential to the plwMND, their carers, loved ones, and their care team.
-PlwMND report that communication is strongly linked with personal and social relationships100 and is integral to their quality of life.101-103
+However, as the disease progresses, communication becomes more complicated (especially when there is a loss of hand function as well as speech), though it remains essential to the plwMND, their carers and loved ones, and their care team.
+PlwMND report that communication is strongly linked with personal and social relationships96 and is integral to their quality of life.97-99

-Physiotherapists are likely to benefit from participating in education and training to familiarise themselves with assistive technologies, including augmentative and alternative communication (AAC) devices, and their benefits and limitations, as they have become essential and standard elements of MND care.99
+Psychologists are likely to benefit from participating in education and training to familiarise themselves with assistive technologies, including augmentative and alternative communication (AAC) devices, and their benefits and limitations, as they have become essential and standard elements of MND care.95

 Augmentative and alternative communications (AACs) vary in complexity and ease of use.
 They include communication with no- or low-tech (e.g., gestures, facial expressions, handwriting, topic and alphabet boards, eyelinking systems) or high-tech (e.g., tablets with voice-banking outputs).
-High-tech AACs require little or no head or limb movement and allow independent communication.102
+High-tech AACs require little or no head or limb movement and allow independent communication.99

-AACs may assist in preserving identity, autonomy, and control in plwMNDs' personal and social lives, as well as concerning their treatment needs and preferences.103 Communicating in various social contexts and life situations ('communicative participation') is now considered an important treatment outcome, 107 and AACs can be an important support for communicative participation.105 AACs can be critical in maintaining an emotional connection with loved ones,108 facilitating social and community participation, reducing depression, and enhancing quality of life.109 Voice banking or creating a personalised synthetic voice that approximates a plwMND's natural voice can help preserve identity and social networks and facilitate a sense of control.110 Furthermore, as the disease progresses, communication regarding a plwMND's physical, emotional, cultural and treatment needs and preferences becomes critical.100 These communication devices help plwMND and their carers maintain autonomy, control, decisionmaking ability, and improve quality of life.
-103,109
+AACs may assist in preserving identity, autonomy, and control in plwMNDs' personal and social lives, as well as concerning their treatment needs and preferences.98 Communicating in various social contexts and life situations ('communicative participation') is now considered an important treatment outcome, 103 and AACs can be an important support for communicative participation.101 AACs can be critical in maintaining an emotional connection with loved ones,104 facilitating social and community participation, reducing depression, and enhancing quality of life.105 Voice banking or creating a personalised synthetic voice that approximates a plwMND's natural voice, can help preserve identity and social networks and facilitate a sense of control.
+106 Furthermore, as the disease progresses, communication regarding a plwMND's physical, emotional, cultural and treatment needs and preferences becomes critical.96 These communication devices help plwMND and their carers maintain autonomy, control, decision-making ability, and improve quality of life.98,105

-Physiotherapists can assess and monitor the communicative participation of plwMND and their carers and encourage them to obtain timely AAC education, treatment, and equipment.^{104,105} Physiotherapists should be aware that assistive technology education, access, and provision to plwMND and their carers are some of the key roles of MND Associations in Australia.7 Further information regarding assistive technology is available at the MND Connect website.56 Physiotherapists, via discussion and appropriate referral, may facilitate early adoption of AAC assessment since postponement till intelligibility is severely impaired can negatively influence acceptance, uptake, and successful use of the technology.
-106 To make plwMND feel comfortable and less frustrated when they are using AAC, it is important that physiotherapists demonstrate patience and provide sufficient time for the plwMND to express themselves and feel heard (rather than guessing what is trying to be communicated).
+Psychologists can assess and monitor the communicative participation of plwMND and their carers and encourage them to obtain timely AAC education, treatment, and equipment.^{100, 101} Psychologists should be aware that assistive technology education, access and provision to plwMND and their carers are some of the key roles of MND Associations in Australia.
+Further information regarding assistive technology is available at the MND Connect54 website.
+Psychologists, via discussion and appropriate referral, may facilitate early adoption of AAC assessment since postponement till intelligibility is severely impaired can negatively influence acceptance, uptake, and successful use of the technology.
+102 To make plwMND feel comfortable and less frustrated when they are using AAC, it is important that psychologists demonstrate patience and provide sufficient time for the plwMND to express themselves and feel heard (rather than guessing what is trying to be communicated).